START WITH PART 1

 The characters all are quite well done.
 Mulan (Ming-Na Wen, singing by Lea Salonga) is perhaps the greatest protagonist of any Disney Princess movie.
 It’s interesting, she’s not royalty, nor does she marry into royalty.
 Yet despite the fact that she is not a Disney princess she is still an official Disney Princess (remember, capitalization matters).
 She is also one of the few Disney protagonists to have both parents survive the entire movie.
 Like Hercules and Tarzan, she is an outcast trying to find her place in the world.
 After her “oddball” ways cause her meeting with the matchmaker (Miriam Margoyles) to become a disaster she begins to have a bit of an identity crisis.
 That same day though, conscription notices from the Emperor (Pat Morita) are sent out, requiring that one male from every family in China report for war.
 The only male in Mulan’s family is her elderly father (Soon-Tek Oh), who was injured in the last war.
 Since she cannot bear to see her father go off to fight and possibly die, that night she cuts her hair, steals her father’s armor and conscription notice, and runs away to take his place in the army.
 Family.
 Agapē.
 John 15:13.
 This is so refreshing!
 She soon proves to be a tenacious individual and becomes one of the best soldiers in the company.
 She single-handedly takes out the Hun horde that would have slaughtered her and the other troops, but she is injured in the process.
 It is then that her secret is revealed.
 The rest of the troops abandon her and move onward to the Forbidden City.
 A few Huns survive though and follow the troops.
 They manage to assault the city and even have the Emperor in their grasp.
 Mulan manages to put together a plan that saves the Emperor and defeats the Huns’ leader, Shan Yu (Miguel Ferrer).
 She returns home the savior of China and finally knows who she is.
 The reunion with her father is one of the most touching in the entire canon:

-Mulan: They’re gifts, to bring you honor.
+Mulan: They’re gifts, to bring the Fa family honor.

 Fa Zhou: The greatest gift and honor is having you for a daughter.